MikeDacre/grasp/README.rst

   cd grasp
   python ./setup.py install --user

-This code requires a local grasp database.
-You can choose to use sqlite or postgresql/mysql as the backend.
+This code requires a grasp database.
+Currently sqlite/postgesql/mysql are supported.
+Mysql and postgresql can be remote (but must be set up with this tool), sqlite is local.

+Database configuration is stored in a config file that lives by default in ~/.grasp.
+This path is set in `config.py` and can be changed there is needed.

 A script, `grasp`, is provided in `bin` and should automatically be installed to your `PATH`.
-It makes these setup steps easy.
+It contains functions to set up your database config and to initialize the grasp database easily, making the initial steps trivial.

 To set up your database configuration, run:

 .. code:: shell

-  grasp config -i
+  grasp config --init

 This will prompt you for your database config options and create a file at `~/.grasp` with those options saved.